andrew/ultimate-awesome/README.md

 - [Awesome-Image-Inpainting](https://github.com/zengyh1900/Awesome-Image-Inpainting) - A curated list of image inpainting and video inpainting papers and resources.
 - [awesome-opensource-hardware](https://github.com/aolofsson/awesome-opensource-hardware) - List of awesome open source hardware tools, generators, and reusable designs.
 - [study-is-wonderful](https://github.com/xioacd99/study-is-wonderful) - Awesome public courses and wonderful study resource.
+- [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [knowledge](https://github.com/f2e-awesome/knowledge) - 文档着重构建一个完整的「前端技术架构图谱」，方便 F2E(Front End Engineering又称FEE、F2E) 学习与进阶。.
 - [awesome-k8s-security](https://github.com/magnologan/awesome-k8s-security) - A curated list for Awesome Kubernetes Security resources.
 - [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.